27 March and 23 June 1562: the victories of Hassan, Bey of Fülek

-It happened on 27 March 1562 that the Bey of Fülek castle, Hasszán, defeated the Hungarian Borderland warriors of the Felvidék (Upper Lands or Highlands, the northern part of Royal Hungary) at Szécsény.
+The first one happened on 27 March 1562 when the Bey of Fülek castle, Hasszán, defeated the Hungarian Borderland warriors of the Felvidék (Upper Lands or Highlands, the northern part of Royal Hungary) at Szécsény.
 But let us take a closer look at the military actions taking place a few weeks before it.

 War broke out between Transylvania (or it could be called East-Hungary at this point) and the Habsburg-ruled western part of the Kingdom of Hungary in 1562.
 The Ottomans had also joined the fight on the side of János Zsigmond who was the ruler of the eastern part of Hungary.